ESMCI/visualCaseGen/paper/paper.md

 # Remarks

-visualCaseGen can significantly accelerate similar studies by automating many aspects of experiment configuration.
-Instead of manually modifying CESM files, modelers can use visualCaseGen’s interactive GUI to define custom model setups, mix and match component configurations, and automatically resolve compatibility constraints.
+visualCaseGen can significantly accelerate CESM experiment setup for a wide range of studies by automating many aspects of experiment configuration.
+Instead of manual intervention, modelers can use visualCaseGen’s interactive GUI to define model setups, mix and match component configurations, generate custom grids and parameters.
 The SMT-based constraint solver ensures that only valid model settings are selected, reducing the need for trial-and-error debugging.
-While complex custom cases may still require fine-tuning, visualCaseGen allows modelers to generate an initial working configuration in a matter of hours rather than weeks, greatly improving efficiency and accessibility.
+While complex custom cases may still require fine-tuning, visualCaseGen allows modelers to generate an initial working configuration in a matter of hours rather than weeks, greatly improving efficiency and ease-of-use.

 By automating tedious configuration tasks, visualCaseGen enables researchers to focus on scientific exploration rather than technical setup, making CESM more